Avnet/software/README.md

 ###I am an engineer at Avnet, how can I submit code changes?

-- Code changes to the software repository can be pushed directly to the Github **hdl** repo.
+- Code changes to the software repository can be pushed directly to the Github [software] repo.

 - Please contact the Avnet Design Group for further details.